briankeane/simpleNodeServerCourse/part2/01-CreateContact.md

 POST /contacts  -- create a new contact
-GET /contacts/:id  -- get a contact with a particular id PUT /contacts/:id  -- modify the contact with a particular id DELETE /contacts/:id  -- delete the contact with a particular id
+GET /contacts/:id  -- get a contact with a particular id GET /contacts   -- get a list of all contacts
+PUT /contacts/:id  -- modify the contact with a particular id DELETE /contacts/:id  -- delete the contact with a particular id